AliTorab/Line-Follower-Obstacle-Avoider/README.md

 # Line-Follower-Obstacle-Avoider

 An Arduino Uno Based Line Follower with built-in Obstacle avoider Robot.
-Proteus PCB and Code is included in it.
+Proteus PCB and Arduino IDE Code is included in it.

 Created by: